Hoooid/HaodongTangGroup/authors/Xiao Wei Sun/_index.md

 ---
 # Display name
-title: Wei Chen
+title: Xiao Wei Sun

 # Full name (for SEO)
-first_name: Wei
+first_name: Xiao Wei
-last_name: Chen
+last_name: Sun

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - Xiao Wei Sun

 # Is this the primary user of the site?
 superuser: false